conda/conda-dot-org/learn/faq.md

 In different contexts, the term "conda" can refer to various aspects:

-- **conda as a tool**: conda is an open-source, cross-platform package manager used for managing software packages.
+- **Conda as a tool**: Conda is an open-source, cross-platform package manager used for managing software packages.

 - [**conda packages**](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/packages.html): These are compressed tarballs or .conda files containing system-level libraries, modules, executables, and metadata, installed into the designated prefix.